Public Library Construction

 Since 1990, the Massachusetts Public Library Construction Program (MPLCP) has awarded grants to more than 200 cities and towns throughout the Commonwealth for construction of new library buildings, addition/renovations, special projects and the preliminary planning activities essential to building projects.

 More information about the MPLCP may be found in the in the Program Fact Sheet and the Regulations 605 CMR 6.00 governing the program and in a series of Resource Guides.
 Two types of grants, one for planning and design and one for construction and renovation/expansion projects are available to eligible municipalities.

 Because Massachusetts has a statewide record of achievement in library construction, communities planning library improvements are urged to visit recently completed projects.

-Two library building consultants are available to meet with, and advise library staff, trustees, building committees, town officials and community residents.
-There is also a construction e-mail distribution list for Massachusetts public library directors to discuss library construction and renovation issues.
+Two library building specialists are available to meet with and advise library staff, trustees, building committees, town officials, and community residents.

 For further information, contact: